docum5/Prediction_Classify_Hotel_Booking/README.md

 **Why did I choose to press the false-negative?**
 The aim of this model is to make more profit for the hotel business, or we just see from a business profit perspective.
 If the hotel can predict does the customers will be canceled or not:

 If the customer is predicted to be canceled, the hotel should not prepare that much about the reservation(e.g.breakfast).
 So it will be saved the hotel money expense.

+## Conclusion
+With this information hotels can, for example, contact clients that the model predicted will cancel in order to get a cancellation earlier - so they can have more time to resell the room.
+Or perhaps approach the client in a way to make them feel special and keep their reservation and therefore cancel the others he or she had made in other hotels in the same city.